subir-the-coder/aws-learning/02 - AWS EC2.md

 Compute Optimzed Instances names starts with c series Memory Optimzed Instances starts with r series *r stands for RAM Storage Optimized Instances starts with i, g series

+#### EC2 Security Groups

+Inbound and Outbound security groups are defined, so that we can restrict on what others can access services on the instance like SSH, HTTP etc
+Outbound usually allows all traffic from EC2 instance to internet, to get full internet service.

+We can have as many security groups we want, and attach them to EC2 instance